Why we stock highest-quality oils

 Rigorous Testing

 Every batch comes with a COA and GC-MS report.
-You can whānau-trust that your oil is pure, potent, and unadulterated.
+You can trust that Zurma essential oils are pure, natural, potent, and unadulterated.
+Our NZ essential oils come direct from the farm so dont need reports.

-Organic & Ethical
+Certified Organic & Ethical

 Small-Batch Approach